Colorado State University is on the rise – both academically and athletically.

 The leadership at Colorado State University has deep experience, an aligned commitment to success, and an entrepreneurial approach to strategic decision making in the pursuit of excellence in all areas of the University.

-The Board of Governors of the Colorado State University System includes nine voting members who are appointed by the Governor of Colorado.
-As an appointed board, members are aligned, decision-oriented and actively promoting the success of CSU as a leading national public research institution.
-The CSU System includes three distinct institutions: CSU Pueblo, CSU Global, and the flagship Colorado State University with its main campus in Fort Collins and a presence in every county of Colorado as the state’s Land Grant university.
+The Board of Governors of the Colorado State University System includes nine voting members who are appointed by the governor of Colorado.
+As an appointed board, members are aligned, decision-oriented, and actively promoting the success of CSU as a leading national public research institution.
+The CSU System includes three distinct institutions: CSU Pueblo, CSU Global, and the flagship Colorado State University with its main campus in Fort Collins and a presence in every county of Colorado as the state’s land-grant university.

-Amy Parsons is the 16th President of Colorado State University.
-Prior to being named President and assuming the role in February 2023, Amy served in various senior executive leadership roles at CSU and the CSU System and combines her higher education experience with a private sector background.
-She holds a bachelor’s degree in political science from CSU and a juris Doctorate from the University of Colorado.
+Amy Parsons is the 16th president of Colorado State University.
+Prior to being named president and assuming the role in February 2023, Amy served in various senior executive leadership roles at CSU and the CSU System and combines her higher education experience with a private sector background.
+She holds a bachelor’s degree in political science from CSU and a Juris Doctorate from the University of Colorado.

 ACADEMIC EXCELLENCE